dmitrymomot/gokit/mailer/README.md

 ## Overview

-The `mailer` package provides a clean interface for sending emails via Postmark with HTML templating support.
-It focuses on type safety, tracking capabilities, and reusable components for consistent email design.
+The `mailer` package provides a clean interface for sending emails via the Postmark API.
+It offers context-aware operations, tracking capabilities for email opens and link clicks, and comprehensive error handling.
+The package is designed with thread-safety in mind, making it suitable for concurrent use in web services and APIs.

 ## Features

-- Postmark API integration for reliable delivery
+- Postmark API integration for reliable email delivery
-- HTML templating with reusable components
-- Email open and link tracking
+- Email open and link click tracking
-- Context-aware for cancellation support
+- Context-aware operations supporting cancellation and timeouts
 - Type-safe configuration using environment variables
+- Comprehensive error handling with semantic error types
+- Thread-safe implementation for concurrent usage
-- Simple client interface with comprehensive error handling
+- Simplified client interface with intuitive API

 ## Usage

-### Quick Start
+### Basic Example

 ```go
 import (